 I spent an afternoon looking through their recent open briefs and picked the one I had the strongest instinct about.
 Instead of a long cover message, I put together three quick concept sketches responding directly to the brief.
 Nothing overproduced, just clean directional thinking.
 I attached them to a short DM to the founder and kept the message to maybe four sentences.
 He replied the same day.
 I don't think I fully believed it was real until I'd re-read the notification twice.
 He invited me in for an in-person studio visit at their Roma Norte space, which went well enough that they offered me a paid trial week at their full day rate rather than some unpaid evaluation arrangement.
 That mattered to me, and I made note of it.

 The trial week was intense.
 I got dropped into an active editorial project, given real feedback in real time, and expected to contribute rather than observe.
 By the end of the week, two weeks after that first DM, they offered me the junior designer role full-time on a hybrid schedule.
 The salary is fair for a junior role in Mexico City, and the studio actively credits junior designers in published portfolio work, and that kind of visibility at this stage is worth a lot to me.
-I accepted without hesitation.
+I accepted.

 After about six weeks of quietly exploring the market, I'd sent out roughly fifteen applications across Sydney's tech sector before the right break came through.
 A former client, someone I'd worked closely with on an integration project a couple of years back, reached out unprompted and said he'd flagged my name to the Solutions Engineering manager at a Sydney B2B SaaS company.
 I hadn't even considered them seriously before that conversation, but the hybrid setup and the scope of the role made it worth pursuing properly.